Pitt Meadows, British Columbia, Canada: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-If you visit the Pitt Meadows Museum and Archives, wear museum-appropriate clothing and take:
+If you go to the Pitt Meadows Museum and Archives, wear museum-appropriate clothing and take:

 August

-If you are traveling to Pitt Meadows in August, you will notice that it is warm and very dry with almost no rain.
-Daytime temperatures are in the high 70s F (mid 20s C).
+If you visit Pitt Meadows during August, you will probably notice that it is a perfect temperature and very dry with almost no rain.
+Temperatures tend to hover around the high 70s F (mid 20s C) during the day, while at night they can dip into the low 50s F (low 10s C).
+Humidity is generally between 50 and 60% during the day.

 What to wear/what to pack: